FordLabs/retroquest/ui/README.md

 This code base uses [Cypress](https://www.cypress.io/) to execute end to end tests as well as UI tests that require a browser to fully simulate.
 Cypress tests take much longer to run than Jest tests so it is recommended to use them sparingly.

+Before starting your cypress tests, you must start the [springboot and angular servers](../README.md#Running-the-Application).

 To run end to end tests in headless mode:
 ```
 yarn cypress